Own a piece of Princess Diana's wardrobe as her iconic 'Black Sheep' jumper goes to auction

 Within it, hidden alongside a cotton bedspread, was the very same garment that was seen on the late Princess from 1981.
 Apparently, the jumper had been sent back to Warm & Wonderful by Diana for repairs after having damaged it but a brand-new one was knitted and sent back to her instead.

 A firm favourite in the young Princess’ wardrobe, she would go on to sport jumper in another polo match in 1983, where she was photographed next to Sarah Ferguson, the then Duchess of York.
-The replacement jumper is now in the possession of the Victoria & Albert Museum, while the original damaged iteration is due to go up for auction for anywhere between USD $50,000 (approx MYR 233,175.00) to USD $80,000 (MYR 373,080.00).
+The replacement jumper is now in the possession of the Victoria & Albert Museum, while the original damaged iteration is due to go up for auction for anywhere between USD $50,000 (INR 40.9 lakh approx.) to USD $80,000 (INR 65.5 lakh approx.).

 But for those of us who aren’t likely to be able to afford to throw our hat in the ring for a bid, you’ll be glad to know that Warm & Wonderful have reissued the very same design in collaboration with American knitwear label Rowing Blazers.
-Costing USD $248 (approx MYR 1,156.30), each woolen jumper is knitted by hand for six hours.
+Costing USD $248 (INR 20,326.82), each woolen jumper is knitted by hand for six hours.